maivincent/arribachocolat/_i18n/en/marques.md

 ### RaqEri
 [RaqEri](https://www.facebook.com/RAQERICACAO/) is a very small brand that produces cocoa products like salami and cocoa tea.
 I found it in a small Christmas fair of 2021 in Quito.

+### Chicao
+[Chicao (https://www.facebook.com/chicaochocolate/) is a small tourist farm around the Silanche River, near Puerto Quito, on the slopes of the Andes that descend to the Pacific coast.
+They use agroforestry, that is to say the cultivation of cocoa in the forest, in order to enrich their chocolate with the aromas of the woods.
+Chicao is also a center for the study of arriba cocoa, and is sometimes visited by local and international universities and colleges.
+The name Chicao comes from a beautiful yellow bird of the cloud forest, the black and gold oriole.

 ## Foreign brands
 Ecuador's fino d'aroma cocoa has long been known outside its borders.
 Here are some brands that use it.